* = feature provides handicap accessibility

 108. The lighting fixtures are not visible from the road, and hidden behind rocks and plants at the pond area, provide soothing, mellow, lighting at the isolated pond area, then at the three tiered fountain; all of which provides a must see night time view.

 109. There are two electrical transformers for the exterior lighting.
 One has a total of nine hundred volts capacity.
 It has three separate hook-ups, and can take up to twelve 75 watts low voltage lights.
 It is located behind the planter area which is behind the pond.
+The other, smaller transformer is for the two light fixtures facing the three tiered water fountain.
 Both of these units have adjustable timers, and have surge protection qualities.

 110. A small decorative block wall was installed from the garage to the residence, at the rear side of both structures, so as to ensure that the sod area was clearly level - versus the three percent downgrade that the lot maintains.